alpine9000/adf-tools/README.md

 /* Code heavily inspired by Track_Copy.c from Amiga Devices Manual */

-Note: The are Amiga programs designed to run on Amiga computers.
+Note: These are Amiga programs designed to run on Amiga computers.

 adw
 ---